Allergan CEO, fresh off one deal, sets sights on others

 Saunders now plans to use the proceeds from its $40.5 billion asset sale to Teva to increase the size of existing drug businesses, expand into new therapy areas and pursue larger deals.

-He declined to discuss any specific targets, a list Wall Street that analysts speculated may include Biogen Inc, AbbVie Inc and Amgen Inc.
+He declined to discuss any specific targets, a list Wall Street that analysts speculated may include Biogen Inc (BIIB.O), AbbVie Inc (ABBV.N) and Amgen Inc (AMGN.O).

 "Clearly we are watching many companies - we have been for some time - but what has changed is our timeline for being able to execute has accelerated, if the opportunity presents itself," Saunders said.